Christine Schutt

-Christine Schutt, an American novelist and short story writer, has been a finalist for the National Book Award for Fiction and the Pulitzer Prize for Fiction.
+Christine Schutt (born may 3, 1948), an American novelist and short story writer, has been a finalist for the National Book Award for Fiction and the Pulitzer Prize for Fiction.
 She received her BA and MA from the University of Wisconsin–Madison and her MFA from Columbia University.
 She is also a senior editor at NOON, the literary annual published by Diane Williams.

 Publications

 Schutt is the author of three collections of short stories: Nightwork; A Day, a Night, Another Day, Summer; and Pure Hollywood.
 Nightwork was chosen by poet John Ashbery as the best book of 1996 for The Times Literary Supplement.
 Her novel Florida was a finalist for the 2004 National Book Award for Fiction and her second novel, All Souls, was published by Harcourt in spring of 2008 and was a finalist for the 2009 Pulitzer Prize in fiction.
 Her most recent novel, Prosperous Friends, was published by Grove Press in November 2012.
 She has twice won an O. Henry Award, as well as a Pushcart Prize, and is the recipient of fellowships from the New York Foundation of the Arts and Guggenheim Foundation.
 Pure Hollywood: And Other Stories was published by Grove Press (US) in March 2018 and And Other Stories (UK) in May 2018.